-Welcome, Capricorn, Astrology Studio by Eric Francis Coppolino 2021-22 is Coming Soon!
+Welcome, Capricorn, Astrology Studio by Eric Francis Coppolino 2021-22!

 The report, which is also valid for Capricorn rising and Moon, includes two segments of astrology and an extended written sign description.

 - Article by Eric: It’s All in the Houses

 - The Great Reconciliation of Accounts and Humanity